snoplus/snoing/README.md

 ### Adding packages
 If it is a new version of a package see first the packages folder.
-If it is a completely new package note that installs that split the source and the install should preferably leave the install in the install path + package name folder.
+If it is a completely new package note that installs that split the source and the install should preferably leave the install in the install path + package name folder.## SNOING
+This is a snoing install directory.
+Please alter only with snoing at ./snoing.py
+## SNOING
+This is a snoing install directory.
+Please alter only with snoing at ./snoing.py
+## SNOING
+This is a snoing install directory.
+Please alter only with snoing at ./snoing.py
+## SNOING
+This is a snoing install directory.
+Please alter only with snoing at ./snoing.py
+## SNOING
+This is a snoing install directory.
+Please alter only with snoing at ./snoing.py
+## SNOING
+This is a snoing install directory.
+Please alter only with snoing at ./snoing.py
+## SNOING
+This is a snoing install directory.
+Please alter only with snoing at ./snoing.py
+## SNOING
+This is a snoing install directory.
+Please alter only with snoing at ./snoing.py